alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

     es['customers'].df

-Here we have two time columns ``join_date`` and ``date_of_birth``.
-While either column might be useful for making features, the ``join_date`` should be used as the time index because it indicates when a customer was first available in the dataset.
+Here, we have two time columns, ``join_date`` and ``date_of_birth``.
+While either column might be useful for making features, the ``join_date`` should be used as the time index because it indicates when that customer first became available in the dataset.

 .. important::

-    The **time index** is defined as the first time information from a row can be used.
+    The **time index** is defined as the first time that any information from a row can be used.
 If a cutoff time is specified when calculating features, rows that have a later value for the time index are automatically ignored.

 .. _cutoff-time:

 What is the Cutoff Time?
 ------------------------
-The **cutoff_time** specifies the last point in time data can be used for a feature calculation.
+The **cutoff_time** specifies the last point in time that a row’s data can be used for a feature calculation.
 Any data after this point in time will be filtered out before calculating features.

-For example, let's consider a dataset of timestamped customer transactions where we want to predict whether customers ``1``, ``2`` and ``3`` will spend $500 between ``04:00`` on January 1 and the end of the day.
-When building features for this prediction problem, we need to ensure no data after ``04:00`` is used in our calculations.
+For example, let's consider a dataset of timestamped customer transactions, where we want to predict whether customers ``1``, ``2`` and ``3`` will spend $500 between ``04:00`` on January 1 and the end of the day.
+When building features for this prediction problem, we need to ensure that no data after ``04:00`` is used in our calculations.

 .. image:: ../images/retail_ct.png
    :width: 400 px
    :alt: retail cutoff time diagram
    :align: center

-We pass the cutoff time to :func:`featuretools.dfs` or :func:`featuretools.calculate_feature_matrix` using the ``cutoff_time`` argument like this
+We pass the cutoff time to :func:`featuretools.dfs` or :func:`featuretools.calculate_feature_matrix` using the ``cutoff_time`` argument like this:

 .. ipython:: python